-Here at Vancord, we frequently respond to incidents where business operations have ground to a halt because of a ransomware attack.
+Here at Vancord, we frequently respond to incidents where normal business operations have ground to a halt because of a ransomware attack.
 Ransomware attacks have been on the rise over the years, and it’s easy to see why.
 Hackers stand to make a pretty penny locking up critical systems or data.
 The average ransomware attack costs a business $713,000.

 Ransomware attack strategies that hackers use

-Stophackers in their tracks
+Stop hackers in their tracks

 The bottom line

-Make sure the password is greater than 13 characters.
-Also, be sure the password is sufficiently complex.
+While this is a simple and cost-free method, it is still essential that good password practices are observed.
+Make sure the password is greater than 13 characters and is sufficiently complex.
 For added security measures, try only to use those credentials locally and avoid logging into the backup systems across the network.
 You never know who could be listening.